Next Generation Air Transportation System: Remote identification

 DISCVR will provide capabilities to receive, correlate, retrieve, and distribute timely, comprehensive UAS information to authorized FAA staff and federal security partners using Remote ID information.
 Supporting services include user authentication and authorization, service logging and monitoring, and geospatial data management.

+A U.S. Government Accountability Office report has indicated that the capability is not at its full potential as law enforcement agencies are unaware of it and how it could help them.

-Space Operations
+Space operations

-Space operations are booming.
-In 2022, the FAA safely managed 79 commercially licensed space launches and five reentries, a sharp increase compared to previous years.
+Space operations continue to increase.
+In 2024, the FAA safely managed 142 commercially licensed space launches and six reentries.
 The FAA is pursuing ways to improve management of space operations to meet their current and projected increase.

 To ensure safety and security during commercial space operations, the FAA blocks airspace for extended periods of time.
 With 14 FAA-licensed commercial spaceports located across the country, complicated restrictions affect an increasing number of NAS users.
 The FAA objective is to safely maximize airspace availability to support space operations while minimizing negative effects on other NAS stakeholders.

 Space Data Integrator

 The FAA is incorporating the Space Data Integrator (SDI), which is an automated tool that delivers spacecraft-related telemetry information to the FAA Air Traffic Control System Command Center.
-The FAA deployed an SDI operational prototype to monitor launch and reentry vehicle location and status in near real-time.
+The FAA deployed an SDI operational prototype to monitor launch and reentry vehicle location and status in near real time.
 SDI automatically transfers data to the Traffic Flow Management System, an FAA decision support system.

-The prototype is expected to increase overall air traffic management efficiency and safety through awareness of an operator’s spacecraft location, trajectory, potential or actual debris, and return to Earth, while reducing manual work during space operations.
+The prototype is expected to increase overall air traffic management efficiency and safety through awareness of an operator's spacecraft location, trajectory, potential or actual debris, and return to Earth, while reducing manual work during space operations.

 The SDI can shorten the length of airspace closures in half, from an average of more than four hours per launch to more than two hours.
-Reducing airspace closures will reduce flight delays, reroutes, and fuel consumption caused by lengthy restrictions.
+Reducing airspace closures will reduce reroutes that cause flight delays and increase fuel consumption.
 The use of SDI is expected to rise as partnerships with commercial space operators grow.
+As of 2024, the FAA receives space vehicle launch and reentry flight data from three companies through the SDI.
+Under the current schedule, implementation of the final tool will be completed in 2032.